mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

-***Warning: the MMGen installation process on Windows is not for the faint of heart, and the user experience is less than optimal.
+***Warning: the MMGen installation process on Windows is not for the faint of heart, success is not guaranteed and the user experience is less than optimal.
 You're urged to use the prebuilt [MMGenLive][00] USB image instead.
 It's now the preferred way for all non-Linux users to run MMGen.***

 Install MMGen on Windows by completing the following three steps: